This one tip could save your child from drowning

 Alive Solutions, a company that specializes in aquatic safety, training, and risk assessment, tested 14 swimsuits in varying colors first in a pool and then in a lake and the results of the test may shock you.

-Most swimsuit colors virtually disappear or are not identifiable as a struggling child when only a mere 18 inches below the surface of the water.
+Most swimsuit colors virtually disappear or are not identifiable as a struggling child is only a mere 18 inches below the surface of the water.
 Visibility continues to decrease exponentially with any sort of water agitation, like in a moderately-active swimming pool or water park, or in a lake or ocean with any amount of wave activity.

 They found certain colors can mean the difference of being able to immediately find your child should they disappear under the surface and, as we know, where potential drownings are concerned those seconds saved could save a life.